Robert J. MacDonald

 Publications & Presentations:

-Edward M. Welch, Jr., Daryl C. Royal and Robert J. MacDonald, Workers’ Compensation in Michigan: Law and Practice, 5th edition, Institute of Continuing Legal Education, 2020.
+Edward M. Welch, Jr., Daryl C. Royal and Robert J. MacDonald, Workers’ Compensation in Michigan: Law and Practice, 5th edition, Institute of Continuing Legal Education, 2020-present.

 “Workers’ Compensation Cases” in Michigan Basic Practice Handbook, 6th ed.
 Institute of Continuing Legal Education, 2006-present.